Protection of Interests in Enforcement Proceedings

 Get professional legal consultation in Belarus for debt collection from individuals and businesses, with full support at every stage!

-When the creditor submits a payment demand to the debtor’s bank under the enforcement document and the bank accepts it for processing.
+When the creditor submits a payment demand to the debtor's bank under the enforcement document, the deadline resets.

-For example, if the creditor forwards the document to the debtor’s employer to garnish wages, the limitation period is interrupted.
+When the creditor forwards the document to the debtor's employer for wage garnishment, the deadline resets.

-When the creditor submits the enforcement document to the bailiff service to start enforcement proceedings, the time frame is reset.
+When the creditor submits the enforcement document to the bailiff service for enforcement proceedings, the deadline resets.

 1